AshWilliams/packer-vmware-templates/Readme.md

 # Packer Generated VMware Templates

 [Packer](https://www.Packer.io/) templates that can be used to create Windows virtual machine templates in VMware.

 As is, these templates will create a fully patched system with VMware Tools installed running PowerShell Version 5 for Windows Server 2008 R2 Standard, 2012 R2 Standard and 2016 Standard along with CentOS and Ubuntu.

-Added support for Building VM in vSphere vCenter API (tested with vCenter 6.5).
+With [Jetbrains Plugin for vSphere](https://github.com/jetbrains-infra/packer-builder-vsphere), added support for Building VM in vCenter using vSphere API (tested with vCenter 6.5).

 These Packer templates intentionally create vanilla systems.

 ## Use case